Implementing pricing types

 Pricing values should match the pricing type

-When creating an inventory, make sure to specify pricing values specific to the pricing type assigned to the roomrate.
-For example, you cannot set a fixed price for a single guest using the <price1> element if the pricing type assigned to the roomrate is RLO.
+For example, you cannot set a fixed price for a single guest using the `<price1>` element if the pricing type assigned to the roomrate is RLO.
 Instead you must specify pricing offsets per occupancy level following RLO specifications.

-Standard pricing type
+### Standard pricing type

-Under the standard pricing type, you must specify two prices, except for rooms created with RoomType=10 (Single room):
+Under the standard pricing type, you must specify two prices, except for rooms created with `RoomType=10` (Single room):

-• A default price for the maximum number of adult guests.
+* A default price for the maximum number of adult guests.

-• A price for a single adult guest.
+* A price for a single adult guest.

 For single rooms, where single occupancy and maximum occupancy are the same, you can only specify a price for maximum occupancy.

-To update maximum adult/child occupancy for a room type, use the [OTA_HotelInvNotif endpoint.] managing-room-types
+To update maximum adult/child occupancy for a room type, use the [`OTA_HotelInvNotif` endpoint.] [managing-room-types](/connectivity/docs/room-type-and-rate-plan-management/managing-room-types)

 You can specify an inventory and pricing using one of the following endpoints:

-Setting standard pricing type using B.XML
+#### Setting standard pricing type using B.XML

-If you're using the /xml/availability endpoint, use price to specify the price for maximum occupancy, and price1 to specify the price for single occupancy:
+If you're using the [`/xml/availability`](/connectivity/docs/b_xml-availability) endpoint, use `price` to specify the price for maximum occupancy, and `price1` to specify the price for single occupancy:

 <request>